 How to apply for a Singapore Tourist VISA in Bangalore?

-After some basic research I found that unlike a lot of other countries who have registered agencies like VFS for VISA processing, Singapore had none.
+After some basic research, I found that unlike a lot of other countries who have registered agencies like VFS for VISA processing, there was no registered visa agency for Singapore in Bangalore.
 It was a good thing and a bad for me.
 Good because I have always found agencies like VFS more crowded and so you can’t drop-in, drop your passport and leave.
 And it was a slightly bad thing for me because I was not sure which agency to go for.
 Also, no two travel agencies were charging the same visa fee.
 Some time back there used to be some way of applying on your own online but that is a thing of past now.

 Documents required for Singapore Tourist VISA for Indians

 Once I had finalized the agency, next thing was to figure out the documents that were required.
 I knew that because I was applying to the Chennai consulate (residents of South India are supposed to apply to the Chennai consulate) and because my passport was issued in Assam, I will have to furnish more than the regular set of documents.
 The question however was, what (or what all)?
 The agency too was not very sure about it and had to follow-up with me for more documents after I had submitted my application.
 Below is the list of documents required for Singapore tourist VISA in Bangalore (and Chennai).

 - Air-tickets.
 Arrival.
 (I had to submit my Malaysia VISA as I was entering from Melaka).

 - Hotel booking for the entire period of your stay.

 - Two copies of 3.5cm X 4.5cm passport-sized photos (Matte finish)